hostas/EDA-and-ML-Perovskites/README.md

 **Code contributors**: Jiri Hostas (Calgary/Canada) & Maicon Pierre Lourenco (Espírito Santo/Brasil)

-**Other collaborators**: John Garcia, Hatef Shahmohamadi, Amanda Ndubuisi, Bhavadharini Selvakumar, Thilini Boteju, Lizandra Barrios Herrera, Alain Tchagang, Patrizia Calaminici, Andreas Koster, Mosayeb Naseri, Dennis Salahub, Venkataraman Thangadurai, and Karthik Shankar.
+**Other collaborators**: John Garcia, Hatef Shahmohamadi, Amanda Ndubuisi, Bhavadharini Selvakumar, Thilini Boteju, Lizandra Barrios Herrera, Alain Tchagang, Mosayeb Naseri, Dennis Salahub, Venkataraman Thangadurai, and Karthik Shankar.

 I will strive to provide a documentation that explains the code and key takeaways of the project.
 Data reading and cleaning has been done in a single jupyter notebook (01).
 The rest of the project is in another notebook (02-05).